eltx1/eltx-platform/README.md

 SESSION_COOKIE_NAME
 ```

+### HD wallet guardrails
+- The platform uses a single `MASTER_MNEMONIC` per environment; do **not** rotate it once user
+  addresses have been generated.
+- Derivation follows `m/44'/60'/0'/0/<index>` for every user wallet.
+The helper at
+  `src/utils/hdWallet.js` must be the only place that derives paths/keys so the API and sweepers
+  stay in sync.

 `CORS_ORIGIN` accepts a comma-separated list of allowed origins, e.g. `https://eltx.online`.

 If you see `Module not found: './globals.css'`, make sure the file exists at `app/globals.css`.